-J his is plain in both the first and die second parts of the teaching on this subject set forth in the Cantate Domino.
-The first part asserts that the various classes of individuals "outside" the Catholic Church not only cannot become parlakers of eternal life, but also that "they are going into the everlasting fire which is prepared for the devil and his angels unless they become united to the Church before they pass from this world.
+I his is plain in both the first and the second parts of the Leaching on this subject set lord) in the Canlale Domino, i'he first part assents that, the various classes of individuals outside the Catholic Church not only cannot become partakers of eternal life, but also that, they are going into the everlasting fire which is prepared for the devil and his angels unless they become united to the Church before they pass from this world.
 In this assertion, which, incidentally, has been designated as "rigorous" by opponents of the Church and by some badly instructed Catholics, Pope Eugenius IV merely took cognizance of the reality of Our Lord's work of redemption.

 Now, the alternative to being saved is being lost.
-I he person who is saved is, in the ultimate and perfect sense, die one who finally attains to the Beatific Vision through the salvific power of Our Lord's sacrificial death.
-The person who is not saved is inevitably one who is debarred for all eternity from the possession of the Beatific Vision, in which alone the ultimate and eternal end of man is to be found.
-The individual who attains the one and only ultimate end available to man will have been a shining success for all eternity, whatever sufferings and humiliations he may have been called upon to undergo during the period of his preparation and trial in this world.
+The person who is saved is, in the ultimate and perlect sense, the one who finally attains to the Beatific Vision through the salvific power of Our Lord's sacrificial death.
+The person who is not saved is inevitably one who is debarred lor all eternity from the possession of the Beatific Vision, in which alone the ultimate and eternal end of man is to be found.
+The individual who attains the one and only ultimate end available to man will have been a shining success loi all eternity, whatever sufferings and humiliations he may have been called upon to undergo during the period of his preparation and trial in this wmrld.
 On the other hand, the person who does not attain to that end will have been a failure for all eternity, despite any success and pleasure he may have had during the course of his earthly life.